-ISS, parent notification to possible family court action
+1+ - ISS, parent notification to parent conference

 Leaving School Building or Grounds without Permission

 Students are not permitted to leave the school or grounds without permission.
 Permission to leave the school or grounds during the school day may only be obtained by written and confirmed parental request.